GulenayMer/minishell/README.md

 • handles $? which expands to the exit status of the most recently executed foreground pipeline.\
 • handles ctrl-C, ctrl-D and ctrl-\ which behaves like in bash.
-  In interactive mode: \
-   1. ctrl-C displays a new prompt on a new line. \
+   1. ctrl-C displays a new prompt on a new line.
-   2. ctrl-D exits the shell. \
+   2. ctrl-D exits the shell.
-   3. ctrl-\ does nothing. \
+   3. ctrl-\ does nothing. <br>

-• the following builtins are also implemented: \
+• the following builtins are also implemented: <br>
-   1. echo with option -n\
+   1. echo with option -n
-   2. cd with only a relative or absolute path \
+   2. cd with only a relative or absolute path
-   3. pwd with no options \
+   3. pwd with no options
-   4. export with no options \
+   4. export with no options
-   5. unset with no options \
+   5. unset with no options
-   6. env with no options or arguments \
+   6. env with no options or arguments
    7. exit with no options

 # Usage